qgtcollab/qgtcollab.github.io/theory.md

 This study derived generalized convolution formulas for nonzero skewness GPDs, which involve both the DGLAP and ERBL regions, and verified that the moments of the GPDs satisfy the correct polynomial properties.
 The gauge invariant introduction of a covariant correlation function within the nonlocal chiral EFT, representing the finite extent of hadrons, extends the applicability of the theory up to momentum transfers ~ 1 GeV.
 An obvious extension of this work is the inclusion of contributions from the coupling to intermediate state baryons.
 The strategy employed would also facilitate calculation of chiral loop contributions to spin-dependent GPDs, and even generalized transverse momentum distributions, which can provide further insights into the three-dimensional structure of the proton.

+The figure here shows the representation of the convolution formula and the three-dimensional distribution of u quarks as a function of x and t for fixed skewness ξ = 0.1.

 See also: P. Wang, Fangcheng He, Chueng-Ryong Ji and W. Melnitchouk, Nucleon form factors and parton distributions in nonlocal chiral effective theory, [Prog.
 Part.
 Nucl.
 Phys.
 129, 104017 (2023)](https://www.sciencedirect.com/science/article/abs/pii/S0146641022000758?via%3Dihub).

 # The proton as seen with a finite speed of light